Eminent-Jade/Data-Analytics-Project/README.md

 3. Merge all temperature & humidity dataframes into one
 4. Visualise trends & categories
 5. Adopt package - 'pythermalcomfort', compute pmv & ppd indexes & visualisations
 6. Apply new 'clo' value on Rm.
-02-412's time slots that gave 'Warm/Hot' sensations
+02-412's time slots that originally gave 'Warm/Hot' sensations
 7. Conclusions

 ## Data Overview

-Linear numeric data sets of temperature and humidity collected by 2 of the sensors located in each room were used.
+Linear numeric data sets of temperature and humidity collected by separate sensors located in each room were used.

 The Research Data Sensors Interface is funded by Australian Government's Education Investment Fund (EIF).